 Shared Parental Leave: What’s Your Company’s Policy?

 Available to employees in most countries around the world, shared parental leave programs provide employees with protected — and often extended — time away from their job positions without worrying about employers hiring someone to replace them.
-The term “parental” generally covers maternity, paternity and adoption leave to provide time for at least one parent to stay home with his or her baby during a standard period for parent and child.
+The term “parental” generally covers maternity, paternity, and adoption leave to provide time for at least one parent to stay home with his or her baby during a standard period for parent and child.

-Sometimes, these laws allow for employees to tend to ill family members under the same regulations.
+Sometimes, these laws allow employees to tend to ill family members under the same regulations.
 As your HR staff strives to comply with this important law, it is critical to gain a better understanding of maternity and paternity leave regulations that apply to your business.